-&lt;sup>5 Dependent on controller configuration.
+5 Dependent on controller configuration.
 The expansion modules are factory-installed based on controller configuration.

-Note: Only two input devices can be connected to the controller at the same time.
+Note: Only two input devices6 can be connected to the controller at the same time.
 If more than two input devices are connected, the controller will only see two of the devices.
-Refer to the module documentation for additional information.
+Refer to Sensor is not recognized in Troubleshooting on page 50.